CJR-UnB/nestjs-prisma-super-crud/README.md

 ```
 And that's it!
 Now your service has all CRUD operations.

-You can use the this.defaultOptions and the super methods to create new methods or override existing ones.
+You can use the defaultOptions and the super methods to create new methods or override existing ones.